deepakonwork/FWMmark-16/README.md

-# Food waste management system
+# FOOD WASTE MANAGEMENT SYSTEM MARK-16........
  <img src="img/coverimage.jpeg">
-<p>  The basic concept of this project  Food Waste Management is to collect theexcess/leftover food from donors such as hotels, restaurants, marriage halls, etc and distribute to  the  needy people .</p>
+<p>  The basic concept of this project  Food Waste Management is to collect the excess/leftover food from donors such as hotels,restaurants, marriage halls, etc and distribute to the needy people.</p>
 <h2>Tools and Technologies</h2>
 <ul>
  <li>Frontend : HTML, CSS,  JavaScript</li>